H-94

 Plain Language

-Deployers must conduct an annual impact assessment for every high-risk AI system they operate, covering the system's purpose and intended use, the data categories it processes and outputs it generates, and potential discrimination risks along with mitigation measures.
-Impact assessments must also be updated whenever a substantial modification is made to the system — this is in addition to the annual cadence, not a substitute for it.
+Deployers of high-risk AI systems must complete a formal impact assessment annually for each system, covering the system's purpose and intended use, data categories and outputs, and discrimination risks with corresponding mitigation measures.
+Assessments must also be updated whenever a substantial modification is made to the system, regardless of the annual cycle.
 The state will provide templates to standardize and reduce the compliance burden.
-Note that the AG has rulemaking authority under Section 7 to further define impact assessment requirements.
+This creates both a periodic (annual) obligation and an event-driven (substantial modification) update requirement.

 Statutory Text